Why your child needs to learn how to get dressed

 - If you’re often rushed in the morning, try choosing clothes with your child the night before.

 - When you’re in a hurry, let your child do the easy tasks and help them with the difficult tasks.

 - Practise getting dressed when you and your child aren’t in a hurry or tired.

 Choosing appropriate clothes

-- Let your younger child choose from a couple of options, like two t-shirts.
+- Let your younger child choose from a couple of options, like 2 t-shirts.
 Older or more mature children might be able to choose their own clothing.

 - Talk about the weather when you and your child are choosing clothes.
 Ask your child whether it’s hot or cold, raining or sunny.

 - Teach your child the difference between dirty and clean clothes – for example, ‘Dirty clothes go in the laundry basket.
 You can wear them again when they’re back in the drawer’.
-You can use some simple guidelines, like wearing clean underwear and socks every day.
+You can use some simple guidelines like wearing clean underwear and socks each day.

 Making it easier